-A hybrid stack is a group of up to eight switches: up to two CN4093 10Gb Converged Scalable and six EN4093/EN4093R 10Gb Scalable Switches.
+A hybrid stack is a group of eight switches: two CN4093 10Gb Converged Scalable Switches and six EN4093R 10Gb Scalable Switches.
 A stack can also be formed with just two CN4093 10Gb Converged Scalable Switches.

 A stack has the following properties, regardless of the number of switches included: